drmikeuk/campus92/reg23/MYregNote.md

 ### Registration process

 - Offer holders must complete **online** and in **person** (apart from students on offshore programme) registration within the published deadline.
-- You will only be considered as a **registered student** at The University of Nottingham Malaysia once you have completed the registration process.
+- You will only be considered as a **registered student** once you have completed the registration process.
 - Further information regarding the registration process will send to your university email and personal email.
 Please check your mailboxes regularly.